VinodKumar-1729/OperatingSystem_Notes/4_ProcessSynchronisation/1_IntroductionOfProcessSynchronisation.md

 Occurs when multiple processes access shared resources simultaneously, leading to unpredictable outcomes due to the sequence of execution.

 #### **Semaphore**
-A synchronization tool used to manage access to shared resources.
+A semaphore is a synchronization tool used to manage access to shared resources.
 - **Types**:
   - **Binary Semaphore**: Takes values 0 or 1, similar to a mutex.
   - **Counting Semaphore**: Takes non-negative values and is used to manage a resource pool.
-- Operations:
+- **Operations:**
   - **wait()**: Decrements the semaphore value.
   - **signal()**: Increments the semaphore value.

 #### **Deadlock**
 A situation where processes are waiting indefinitely for resources held by one another.
 Deadlock prevention, avoidance, and detection strategies are essential in synchronization.

+#### **Spinlock**
+A lock mechanism where a thread continuously checks for lock availability, causing busy waiting.
+It is efficient for short wait times but not scalable.

 ---